abejaranog/lambda_generic_alert_manager/README.md

 ## Project layout

 Source code for your lambda function is in the `api` directory.
+Modules folder contains the resource modules with the alerting function for each module.
+To alert a different kind of resource, it's necessary to create a module named <resource>.py following the structure in the other modules and import it in main function.
-Here is the code `lambda.py` and requirements file.
+Also here is the main code `alerting.py` and requirements file.

 Jinja alerting templates are in `api/templates`.